JosephSilber/bouncer/readme.md

     You can now inject Bouncer into any class that needs it.

-7) [Configuration](#configuration).
+7) Set the user model.
 When used within a Laravel app, Bouncer knows a lot about your setup from Laravel's config.
-When used in a non-Laravel app, you may need to tell Bouncer more about your setup, such as [which model you use as your user model](#user-model).
+When used in a non-Laravel app, you may need to tell Bouncer [which model you use as your user model](#user-model):

+    ```php
+    Bouncer::useUserModel(User::class);
+    ```

 ### Enabling cache